The TFSA: much more than just a savings account

 4 RRSP myths

 Can an RRSP only be used for retirement?
 The markets are so volatile, is it worth it to open an RRSP?
-Having an RRSP is pointless if I have to pay tax on it once I’m retired?
+Isn’t having an RRSP pointless if I have to pay tax on it once I’m retired?

-Let’s set the record straight and correct any misconceptions that might be stopping you from making the most of this saving vehicle.
+Let’s set the record straight and correct any misconceptions that might be stopping you from making the most of this savings vehicle.